-After Boot Camp, you will work out for a living and still live in Great Lakes in a program called BUD/S Prep.
-Your job is to learn about the Special Warfare Communities as well start an extensive physical training program for 6-8 weeks.
-The Pre-training program is to help candidates get into better shape as Boot Camp does not properly prepare a BUD/S student for their advanced training programs they will see in Coronado.
+After boot camp, you will work out for a living and still live in Great Lakes in a program called BUD/S Prep.
+Your job is to learn about the Special Warfare communities as well as start an extensive physical training program for 6-8 weeks.
+The pre-training program is to help candidates get into better shape, because boot camp does not prepare a BUD/S student properly for their advanced training programs they will see in Coronado.
 Consider this the SO rating A school.

-Imagine yourself at your regular Navy command, working the day then adding in extra workouts at night to prepare for the BUD/s PST.
-This will be your life for a year or two or MORE.
-The ability to get above average PST scores is possible, but it requires lots of extra effort on your part.
-It has been done before by many great enlisted and officers SEALs, but it is a challenge and demonstrates your desire to go to BUD/S if you can get the recommended elevated scores on the PST while on active duty - especially if stationed on a ship.
+Imagine yourself at your regular Navy command, working during the day, then adding in extra workouts at night to prepare for the BUD/S PST.
+This will be your life for a year or two -- or more.
+The ability to get above-average PST scores is possible, but it requires lots of extra effort.
+It has been done before by many great enlisted and officer SEALs, but it is a challenge and demonstrates your desire to go to BUD/S if you can get the recommended elevated scores on the PST while on active duty -- especially if stationed on a ship.

-For the future BUD/S students in the Fleet, there is a Pre-BUDS program as well.
-It is called the Fleet Transition Program where students get TAD orders to attend prior to attending BUD/S. Look into the FTP in Little Creek Va.
+For the future BUD/S students in the fleet, there is a pre-BUDS program as well.
+It is called the fleet transition program, where students get TAD orders to attend before attending BUD/S. Look into the FTP in Little Creek, Virginia.

-If you are in another service branch, you have to join the Navy to go to BUD/s.
-There is no such thing as joining the Marine Corp then going to BUD/S program.
-You can join the Marines - BUT you have to get out of the Marines and join the Navy to go to BUD/S. See the Navy SEAL and SWCC official site for more information.
+If you are in another service branch, you have to join the Navy to go to BUD/S. There is no such thing as joining the Marine Corps, then going to the BUD/S program.
+You can join the Marines, but you have to get out of the Marines and join the Navy to go to BUD/S. See the Navy SEAL and SWCC official site for more information.

 Options #3: Navy SEAL Officer Programs: US Naval Academy

-USNA to SEAL: First you have to get into the Naval Academy - Annapolis MD - USNA.
-See link for all the details of that long process.
-Once at the Academy, you should start training with like-minded classmates as well as get to know the older students who are training every day for BUD/S. There are active duty SEALs to help with your training programs and will start the screening process your junior year.
-You will take many PSTs as well as have to endure BUD/S Screening - which is a 36 hour long event that mixes in some of the worst events at BUD/s into a long weekend at the Academy.
+USNA to SEAL: First you have to get into the Naval Academy.
+Once at the academy, you should start training with like-minded classmates as well as get to know the older students who are training every day for BUD/S. There are active-duty SEALs to help with your training programs and will start the screening process your junior year.
+You will take many PSTs as well as have to endure BUD/S screening -- a 36-hour event that mixes in some of the worst events at BUD/S into a long weekend at the academy.

-Usually by your senior year, the hundred or more classmates who thought they wanted to be SEALs has dwindled down to 40-60, but they are all highly qualified and only 20-30 slots each year.
-Your grades, leadership jobs, sports / athletic events completed, foreign languages, and even community service hours come into play into selection.
-You will be finally judged by a group of SEAL officers and senior enlisted in a personal interview while attending SEAL Officer Assessment and Selection Training. (official site info).
-An Academy Midshipman will attend SOAS during the summer prior to their senior year.
+Usually by your senior year, the hundred or more classmates who thought they wanted to be SEALs has dwindled to 40-60, but they are all highly qualified and only 20-30 slots each year.
+Your grades, leadership jobs, sports and athletic events completed, foreign languages and even community service hours come into play into selection.
+You will be judged by a group of SEAL officers and senior enlisted in a personal interview while attending SEAL Officer Assessment and Selection Training. (official site info).
+An Academy midshipman will attend SOAS during the summer before their senior year.

 Options #4: Navy SEAL Officer Programs: Reserve Officer Training Corps (ROTC)

-Going to college under a Navy ROTC program is another route to get to BUD/s.
-Navy ROTC graduates have the opportunity to attend BUD/S after graduation.
+Going to college under a Navy ROTC program is another route to get to BUD/S. Navy ROTC graduates have the opportunity to attend BUD/S after graduation.
 ROTC gets typically 15-25 officer slots a year for SEAL training.
-These are nationwide competitions among ALL ROTC programs in the nation.
-To say these are competitive is an understatement.
-If you are an excellent / above average candidate, you have a great chance at going to BUD/S.
+These are nationwide competitions among all ROTC programs in the nation.
+These are highly competitive, but if you are an excellent or above-average candidate, you have a great chance at going to BUD/S.

-Your requirements are similar to that of USNA and OCS as your grades, sports, leadership roles, and PST scores will all play a part in your acceptance.
-See the Official ROTC website for what colleges offer Navy ROTC.
-ROTC candidates will also attend SOAS the summer before their senior year.
+Your requirements are similar to that of USNA and OCS; your grades, sports, leadership roles and PST scores will play a part in your acceptance.
+See the official ROTC website for what colleges offer Navy ROTC.
+ROTC candidates also will attend SOAS the summer before their senior year.

 Options #5: Navy SEAL Officer Programs: Officer Candidate School - OCS

 You need to have a college degree before applying to the OCS board.
-There are many opportunities military wide for young college grads seeking to lead in the military, however officer slots for any of the Special Forces units are few and hard to come by.
-In fact, latest numbers for SEAL officer candidates were about 1 in 8 get accepted to attend SEAL training after OCS.
+There are many opportunities for young college grads seeking to lead in the military, but officer slots for any of the Special Forces units are few and hard to come by.
+In fact, the latest numbers for SEAL officer candidates were about one in eight get accepted to attend SEAL training after OCS.

-Applying to Officer Candidate School and wanting to become a Navy SEAL means you will actually be selected to go to BUDS immediately after you complete OCS.
-You will attend SOAS prior to attending OCS.
+Applying to Officer Candidate School and wanting to become a Navy SEAL means you actually will be selected to go to BUD/S immediately after you complete OCS.
+You will attend SOAS before attending OCS.
 If you do not get a billet after SOAS, you do not have to go to SOAS, unless you want to go as a different job in the Navy.
-You will be accepted to attend SEAL training by a board of SEAL officers after SOAS and then they will send you to OCS first with immediate follow on training at BUD/S.
+You will be accepted to attend SEAL training by a board of SEAL officers after SOAS, and then they will send you to OCS first -- with immediate follow-on training at BUD/S.

-Once you arrive at BUD/S you will join PTRR (Physical Training Rehabilitation and Remediation) for a few weeks until the next INDOC class forms.
-BUD/S Indoctrination Phase (INDOC) is a challenging 5-6 week training to thoroughly test the students in all the basics from the PST (again!), swimming with fins, obstacle courses, timed beach runs, as well as challenging PTs on the Grinder, and of course - surf zone training.
+Once you arrive at BUD/S, you will join PTRR (physical training rehabilitation and remediation) for a few weeks until the next INDOC class forms.
+BUD/S Indoctrination Phase (INDOC) is a challenging five- to six-week training to test the students thoroughly in the basics from the PST (again), swimming with fins, obstacle courses, timed beach runs, challenging PTs on the Grinder and surf zone training.
 Once you have passed the challenges of INDOC and not quit after the instructors personally test your desire, you get the opportunity to advance to Phase 1.

 Step 5: Phase 1,2,3 at BUD/S

-Now training begins at First Phase.
+Now training begins at first phase.
 This is where most BUD/S students quit or get injured.
-This phase is where you will meet challenges regularly such as four mile timed beach runs, 2 mile ocean swims, BUD/S obstacle course, log PT, hundreds of reps of pushups, pullups, and ab exercises.
-Drown-proofing, life saving, and underwater knot tying are also challenging tests you must pass to continue training.
-Of course there is Hell Week, which is a 120 hour long event designed to test your desire to be a Navy SEAL.
-You may sleep a total of 3-4 hours in five days and log more than 200 miles of running, swimming, and paddling boats.
-This phase is the ultimate test of your ability to be a team player - whether you are under a log or boat, you will quickly learn who you want on your team.
+This phase is where you will meet challenges regularly, such as four-mile timed beach runs, two-mile ocean swims, BUD/S obstacle course, log PT, hundreds of reps of push-ups, pull-ups and ab exercises.
+Drown-proofing, life saving and underwater knot tying also are challenging tests you must pass to continue training.
+Of course, there is Hell Week, a 120-hour-long event designed to test your desire to be a Navy SEAL.
+You may sleep a total of 3-4 hours in five days and log more than 200 miles of running, swimming and paddling boats.
+This phase is the ultimate test of your ability to be a team player; whether you are under a log or boat, you quickly will learn who you want on your team.

-Phase 2 is Dive Phase.
-You should have a basic understanding of SCUBA diving prior to attending though it is not a requirement to be SCUBA qualified.
-You will be required to use algebra to solve diving math problems as well diving physics.
+Phase 2 is dive phase.
+You should have a basic understanding of SCUBA diving before attending, though it is not a requirement to be SCUBA qualified.
+You will be required to use algebra to solve diving math problems as well as diving physics.
 The most important laws to know in Navy SEAL diving are Boyle's Law and Dalton's Law of Partial Pressure.
-You will learn open-circuit SCUBA and closed circuit (oxygen re-breathers) in Dive Phase as well as one of the most challenging tests at BUDS - POOL COMPETENCY.
+You will learn open-circuit SCUBA and closed circuit (oxygen re-breathers) in Dive Phase as well as one of the most challenging tests at BUD/S -- pool competency.
 This test is designed to teach and test your ability to remain calm in the event of everything going wrong underwater.
-You will also swim a six mile ocean swim during this phase.
+You also will swim a six-mile ocean swim during this phase.

-Phase 3 is Land Warfare.
+Phase 3 is land warfare.
 You will enjoy shooting, learning and using demolitions such as C-4 as well as patrolling, shooting and moving, and land navigation.
-This phase is full of potential safety violations so be careful where you point your weapon, have weapon on safe when not in use, as well as many other potential dangers that involve demolition and marksmanship.
-The PT, runs, and swims do not get easier - in fact, you will be in your best shape ever during third phase and able to run 10-15 miles, swim 3-4 miles, and ruck 20 miles when on San Clemente Island.
+This phase is full of potential safety violations so be careful where you point your weapon, have your weapon on safe when not in use, as well as many other potential dangers that involve demolition and marksmanship.
+The PT, runs and swims do not get easier -- in fact, you will be in your best shape ever during third phase and able to run 10-15 miles, swim 3-4 miles and ruck 20 miles on San Clemente Island.

 Check out these videos and get a glimpse inside SEAL BUD/s training in San Diego.

-SQT - After BUD/S graduation, you go to SQT - SEAL Qualification Training.
-SQT is advanced training program that takes the individual who graduated BUD/S and forms a TEAM that is capable of operating in the water, underwater, from planes and helicopters, ropes and parachutes, boats, and on foot.
+SEAL Qualification Training -- After BUD/S graduation, you go to SQT -- an advanced training program that takes the individual who graduated BUD/S and forms a team that is capable of operating in the water, underwater, from planes and helicopters, ropes and parachutes, boats, and on foot.
 You will learn and master the basic insertion methods used by SEALs and conduct training missions.
-There is also a mix of many hours of classroom training where you learn about intelligence gathering, designing missions, and moving together as a team from insertion to extraction of a mission.
+There is also a mix of many hours of classroom training where you learn about intelligence gathering, designing missions and moving together as a team from insertion to extraction of a mission.

 Want to Learn More About Military Life?